bobby-palmer/rust-docs-projects/README.md

 Learning how to write automatic library tests in Rust.
 ## Grep CLI
 Applied principals learned up to this point to make a command line interface for a grep program that searches and returns all lines that contain a given string.
+## Hello
+Created a basic multithreaded webserver using the rust standard library.
+It can be run from the hello directory with `cargo run`.
+It will return the contents of hello.html for all get requests to `127.0.0.1:8000`.